Race Info

 Baggage

-Anyone needing to drop their bag off on the morning, please do so at Hyde Park prior to heading to your start wave – there will be NO bag drop facility at the start line.
-Please allow 15 minutes to walk from Hyde Park to
+Anyone needing to drop their bag off on the morning, please do so at the Celsius Event Village, The Domain Sydney prior to heading to your start wave – there will be NO bag drop facility at the start line.
+Please allow 10 minutes to walk to your start area.

 Toilets